nnehome/nnehome.github.io/docs/source/home/home.rst

 Below, we describe an `overview`_ of NNE, its `step-by-step procedure`_, and the `applicability`_ to marketing/economics problems.

 We also provide Matlab code for two applications of NNE: a consumer search model and an AR1 model.
-The AR1 application is a good example to illustrate the concept of NNE.
+The AR1 is a good example to illustrate the concept of NNE.
 The consumer search application shows the computational and accuracy advantages of NNE.
 You can find the code at this `GitHub <https://github.com/nnehome/nne-matlab>`_ repository.
 Please also find the code documentation at the :ref:`consumer search <code_1>` page and the :ref:`AR1 model <code_2>` page.
 You're welcome to modify the code to estimate other econometric models.

 |